oxygenium-network/oxygenium/.autodoc/docs/markdown/http/src/main/scala/org/alephium/http/ServerOptions.md

 ```
 ## Questions:
  1. What is the purpose of this code file?
-   - This code file is defining server options for the Alephium project's HTTP API.
+   - This code file is defining server options for the Oxygenium project's HTTP API.

 2. What is the license for this code?
    - This code is licensed under the GNU Lesser General Public License, version 3 or later.